Elin Skaar

 Political scientist exploring intersections between law and politics in Latin America and Africa

-Elin Skaar is senior researcher at CMI.
-Her research focuses mainly on countries that through processes of democratisation deal with human rights violations, transitional justice, strengthening and reforming their courts, and development issues more generally.
-Main empirical focus: Latin America (Chile, Argentina, Uruguay) and Southern Africa (Namibia, Angola, Mozambique).
+Elin Skaar is Research Professor at CMI.
+Her research focuses mainly on countries that through processes of democratization deal with human rights violations, transitional justice, strengthening and reforming their courts, and development issues more generally.
+Main empirical focus: Latin America (Argentina, Chile, Uruguay) and Southern Africa (Angola, Mozambique).

 Skaar has worked on human rights and transitional justice issues since the early 1990s.
-She coordinates the research group on Rights and Legal Institutions and leads CMI's research on Transitional Justice, which focuses on both the drivers and impact of transitional justice processes.
-She has headed several large comparative interdisciplinary research projects on this topic, including "Drivers of Justice", "Reconceptualising Justice: The Latin American Experience" and "Beyond Words: Implementing Latin American Truth Commission Recommendations."
-Skaar has also provided Latin American perspectives to the comparative research programme on Everyday Manoeuvres: Military - Civilian Relations in Latin America and the Middle East.
+She leads CMI's research on Transitional Justice, which focuses on both the drivers and impact of transitional justice processes.
+She has directed several international research projects on this topic, including "Drivers of Justice", "Reconceptualising Justice: The Latin American Experience" and "Beyond Words: Implementing Latin American Truth Commission Recommendations."